NOVAAPI/NovaDocs/docs/Mod Development/NOVA Gradle.md

-> If you feel like tl;dring this artifacle, skip to [#getting-started](#getting-started).
+> If you feel like tl;dring this article, skip to [#getting-started](#getting-started).
-> I however do not reccomend this because knowing your build system will save you trouble later.
+> I however do not recommend this because knowing your build system will save you trouble later.
 > If you know gradle well, you know what to skip already.

 NOVA Gradle is the Gradle plugin which allows you to run NOVA mods on wrappers easily during testing.
-Vanilla Gradle can compile and produce (non-wrapper) NOVA mods and plugins easilly but it lacks an easy way to test and debug these mods ingame.
+Vanilla Gradle can compile and produce (non-wrapper) NOVA mods and plugins easily but it lacks an easy way to test and debug these mods ingame.
 NOVA Gradle handles IDE setup and game setup for you so you don't have to.
 Let's get started!

 Gradle
 ------
-Gradle is a tool some of you will have used when compiling MinecraftForge mods.
+Gradle is a tool some of you will have used when compiling Minecraft Forge mods.
-The Gradle <abbr title="Domain Specific Langauge">DSL</abbr> which Gradle uses to define configuration is written in Groovy, so you can use the awesome Groovy programming language to script your build.
+The Gradle <abbr title="Domain Specific Language">DSL</abbr> which Gradle uses to define configuration is written in Groovy, so you can use the awesome Groovy programming language to script your build.
-Despite this, Gradle is convention based and declaritive.
-Compiling a NOVA provect is as simple as:
+Despite this, Gradle is convention based and declarative.
+Compiling a NOVA project is as simple as:

 ```groovy
 plugins {